 My decision to give up this holy grail of a.m. beverages wasn't mine initially.
-I was invited to do the Sakara Level II detox (story coming soon), and I jumped at the chance, not realizing initially that it involved ditching the java juice.
+I was invited to do the Sakara Level II detox (story coming soon), and I jumped at the chance, not realizing that it involved ditching the java juice.
 But knowing ahead of the five-day cleanse that I couldn't have caffeine, I decided to go cold turkey.
-It won't be that hard, I thought to myself—and boy was I wrong.
-Despite only having one cup of coffee a day, when you add that regular cup over the last 10 years, I clearly had a caffeine addiction, and let me just say that caffeine withdrawal is real, so very real.
+It won't be that hard, I thought to myself.
+But I was wrong.
+Despite only having one cup of coffee a day (when you add that regular cup over the last 10 years), I clearly had a caffeine addiction.
+Let me say this: Caffeine withdrawal is real, so very real.

-"Breaking up with coffee and caffeine is not a joke," affirms holistic nutritionist, health coach, and founder of Frolic and Flow, Carly Brawner.
+"Breaking up with coffee and caffeine is not a joke," affirmed Carly Brawner, holistic nutritionist, health coach, and founder of Frolic and Flow.
 "For those who have repeatedly tried to give it up and can't because it's too difficult, you are not alone.
 There is a reason John Hopkins Medicine considers caffeine withdrawal a disorder.
 For some, the process is less painful than it is for others."
-Unfortunately, I was one of the "others" and I suffered, terribly.
-So here's my account of what really happens to your body when you give up coffee, along with Brawner's professional analysis.
-It was rough, but on the other hand, you'll see what it did for my skin…
+Unfortunately, I was one of the "others," and I suffered terribly.
+Ahead is my account of what really happens to your body when you give up coffee, along with Brawner's professional analysis.
+It was rough, but on the other hand, you'll see what it did for my skin.

 I woke up on the first day thinking it would be a breeze.
-I was kind of tired but not completely fatigued and decided to have a cup of rooibos instead.
-It might be worth noting here that I went cold turkey on all caffeine beverages, not just coffee.
-So that meant no green tea or Earl Grey either (I really did miss the smell of bergamot in the morning).
-I think this fact is important to note, because many of my friends who gave up coffee didn't ditch caffeinated tea or green tea either, which is why I think their detox symptoms weren't as bad as mine.
+I was kind of tired (but not completely fatigued) and decided to have a cup of rooibos tea.
+It's worth noting that I went cold turkey on all caffeine beverages—not just coffee.
+So that meant no green tea or Earl Grey for me (even though I really did miss the smell of bergamot in the morning).
+I think this fact is important to note because many of my friends who gave up coffee didn't ditch caffeinated tea or green tea either, which is why I think their detox symptoms weren't as bad as mine.

 "The more consumed, the more severe the withdrawal," she said.
 "Withdrawal symptoms vary from headaches, depressions, muscle pain and stiffness, flu-like symptoms, constipation, heart rhythm abnormalities, and more.
-For some, symptoms last a few days and for others up to a few months."
-Unfortunately, I fell into this latter category.
+For some, the symptoms last a few days, but for others, they can last for a few months."
+Unfortunately, I fell into the latter category.

 Day 2: The Headache Intensifies, and Hello, Nausea!

-Without coffee, my brain was really hurting, and now I was feeling fairly nauseous thanks to an intense migraine.
-I clearly wasn't expecting this, nor was I prepared for a headache and the aches to go on this long.
-When I asked Brawner why, she said it's because caffeine is chemically addictive.
+Without coffee, my brain was really hurting, and I felt fairly nauseous thanks to an intense migraine.
+I clearly didn't expect this, nor was I prepared for the headaches body aches to go on that long.
+When I asked Brawner why she told me it's because caffeine is chemically addictive.
 "It’s both fat and water soluble and is able to enter the blood-brain barrier," she explained.
 "It's structurally very similar to adenosine, a molecule that produces a feeling of tiredness in the body.
-Because of their similarities, caffeine is able to fit into the brain cell receptors where adenosine would normally go (and then blocks adenosine)."
+Because of their similarities, caffeine is able to fit into the brain cell receptors where adenosine would normally go."

-This is also why coffee can keep us up at night—some of the sleep signals are disrupted.
+This is also why coffee can keep us up at night because some of the sleep signals are disrupted.
 "On top of that, extra adenosine (the molecule that is supposed to give us a tired feeling) in the brain tells the adrenal glands to secrete adrenaline.
-Hello, alertness," she said.
+Hello, alertness," said Brawner.

 Day 3: Welcome to the Body Aches

 Remember when Brawner mentioned the symptoms of caffeine withdrawal earlier?
 Well, while many of you will be very familiar with that banging headache when you've missed that morning cup, for me, that was just the beginning.
 After nausea and a two-day migraine, the muscle aches kicked in.
 These were no ordinary muscle aches either.
 It started in my lower back, then moved down to my butt, and then eventually down my thighs and into my calves.
-But this wasn't like your typical soreness after a tough workout—no, this was a deep-tissue throbbing that went all the way down the bottom half of my body.
+But this wasn't like your typical soreness after a tough workout.
+No, this was a deep-tissue throbbing that went all the way down the bottom half of my body.
 It was so intense that it woke me up in the night.
-I sought out some heat pads, but when that didn't work, I eventually resorted to taking aspirin, which, as most of the people who know me closely know, I don't take lightly.
+I sought out some heating pads, but when that didn't work, I eventually resorted to taking a pain reliever (which, as most people who know me would say, I don't take lightly).

 Day 4: My Legs Continue to Ache, Day and Night

-It's now so bad that I fear I have the flu.
+This day was so bad that I feared I had the flu.
 Withdrawal had officially kicked in.
-Is this really what caffeine addiction can do to your body?
+I thought, Is this really what caffeine addiction can do to your body?
 I just couldn't believe it.
 I was in sheer disbelief and denial.
 The weird thing is that through all of this, my self-discipline was a trooper, and I didn't resort to any caffeine to relieve my symptoms (even though I knew a simple cup could take all the pain away).
 It was quite the opposite.
-The fact that I was detoxing so badly made me realize that caffeine was causing some serious inflammation in my body and that perhaps giving it up would be better for my health, overall.
+The fact that I was detoxing so badly made me realize that caffeine was causing some serious inflammation in my body and that perhaps giving it up would be better for my health overall.
 So I stuck with it.

 But after three days (and nights) of aching from the legs down, my discipline was starting to wear thin.
-I bought some of those intense heat pads for "advanced muscle pain therapy" and wrapped them around both legs, stuck some SalonPas up and down them, and even purchased a hot water bottle to help soothe and calm my tight, caffeine-deprived muscles.
+I bought some of those intense heating pads for advanced muscle pain therapy and wrapped them around both legs, stuck some SalonPas up and down them, and even purchased a hot water bottle to help soothe and calm my tight, caffeine-deprived muscles.
 It was hell.
-And this is why…
+And this is why:

-Brawner says the brain actually makes more adenosine receptors because the existing receptors are consistently full.
+Brawner said the brain actually makes more adenosine receptors because the existing receptors are consistently full.
 "More adenosine receptors means more coffee is needed to fill the receptors up," she said.
 "When receptors are full, the effects of coffee are felt."
-And boy did I feel the effects.
+And boy, did I feel the effects.

 Day 5: Leg Aches Diminish (Slightly,) and I See the Light at the End of the Tunnel

-Finally, five days after quitting coffee (and three full days of aching legs), I eventually start to feel like my body is going back to normal.
-I've replaced my beloved coffee ritual with golden lattes instead, and my energy levels are better than ever (which is the opposite of what I thought would happen).
-But not only that, my skin is literally glowing.
-The redness has gone from my chin, and it's the clearest it's looked in years.
-I can't believe it.
+Finally, five days after quitting coffee (and three full days of aching legs), I started to feel like my body was going back to normal.
+I replaced my beloved coffee ritual with golden lattes instead, and my energy levels were better than ever (which is the opposite of what I thought would happen).
+Not only that, but my skin was literally glowing.
+The redness disappeared from my chin and it was the clearest it had looked in years.
+I couldn't believe it.
 My colleagues also started asking me what I'd done differently, but this time it wasn't a new skincare product.
-After talking with a few workmates in the kitchen about my caffeine detox, I soon realized that ditching coffee wasn't uncommon, and a few people in my office had recently given it up—now we're all drinking these superfood lattes.
+After talking with a few workmates in the kitchen about my caffeine detox, I soon realized that ditching coffee wasn't uncommon and a few people in my office had recently given it up.
+Now we're all drinking these superfood lattes.